bethink/RedditClone/README.md

 Hit localhost:3000 in your browser

 	========== IMPORTANT ==========
 	Use your reddit username and password for login
+	Unit test not done.